builder555/shearwater/README.md

 - [x] add ability to download selected dives
 - [ ] ensure proper UX:
     - [x] progress bar when downloading manifest
+    - [ ] when fetching new dives - sort them by date
     - [ ] display progress bar when downloading logs:
         - when decoding records, each entry is a 10s chunk (based on sample rate)
         - take duration, divide by sample rate to get a rough idea of how many entries there are